StoneT2000/Dimensions/README.md

 to watch for code changes in the `src` folder and reload the build folder.
 Note this does not build any frontend code.

 Tests are built with [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
 You will need mongodb setup serving through port `27017` to run database plugin tests.

 If that is setup, run tests with

 ```
-sudo npm run test
+npm run test
 ```

-Note that sudo is required because of tests being performed on `secureMode` which requires sudo in order to switch users and limit access to possibly malicious bots.

 Run